simottardi/vue-weather/README.md

 ## Used technologies and concepts

-- [Vue.js] ⭐
+- Vue.js
-- [HTML]
+- HTML

 ## Goals for this project

-The goal of this project is to familiarize with Vue.
-During this project I learned
+TIn this project my objective was to familiarize with Vue, and I learned about:

-- input control in Vue
+- input control in Vue,
-- responsive styling in Vue
+- responsive styling in Vue,
-- send an API request in Vue
+- send an API request in Vue,
-- display data in Vue
+- display data in Vue,
-- deploy a Vue app on Netlify
+- deploy a Vue app on Netlify.

 ## Contacts